UKGovernmentBEIS/beis-report-official-development-assistance/doc/glossary.md

 ## SID
 Statistics on International Development

-"This publication provides statistics about the amount of Official Development Assistance (ODA) the UK provided in [year], including UK ODA as a percentage of Gross National Income (GNI) (the ODA:GNI ratio) and various other breakdowns of ODA spend.""
+"This publication provides statistics about the amount of Official Development Assistance (ODA) the UK provided in [year], including UK ODA as a percentage of Gross National Income (GNI) (the ODA:GNI ratio) and various other breakdowns of ODA spend."

 ## Third-party project